 Businesses often need to extend credit to their clients, whereby the latter receive the inventory without clearing ensuing bills immediately.
 The management of a company is responsible for collecting such outstanding receivables within a specified time, failing which a business’s cash flow suffers.

-The metric used to measure the efficiency at which such debts are extended, and concerned dues are collected is known as receivables turnover ratio.
+The metric used to measure the efficiency at which such debts are extended, and concerned dues are collected is known as the receivables turnover ratio.
 The receivables ratio is indicative of how well a company can manage these short-term credits.

 To find out the receivables turnover ratio for a particular company, two factors are essential – net credit sales and average accounts receivable.
 Thus, the receivables turnover ratio formula is –